Vets-Who-Code/SOPS/README.md

 # Vets Who Code Standard Operating Procedures
-A mem,ber of Vets Who Code...
+As a member of Vets Who Code...

-Has responsibilities to the community – mentor, coach, and lead.
+Has responsibilities to the community –learn, mentor, coach, and lead.
 Knows the SOPs.
 Follows them.
 Fixes them if it is broken.
 If they find better SOPa, they copy it.
 If somebody could use our SOPs, give it to them.
 Leads by example.
 Models the behaviors we desire both interpersonally and technically.
 Strives to understand how their work fits into a broader context and ensures the outcome.